Wandalen/wMathMatrix/doc/eng/tutorial/MatrixComponents.md

-# Matrix elements
+# Matrix components

-How to get a row, column, element, scalar, or submatrix of a particular matrix.
+How to get a row, column, element, scalar, or submatrix of a matrix.

-### How to work with row
+### Row

-Use the method `rowGet` to get the string value.
+Use the method `rowGet` to get a row of a matrix.

 ```js
 var matrix = _.Matrix.MakeSquare